Key rules under the Australian Consumer Law

 - The consumer can cool-off on their decision to enter into the agreement within 10 business days.

-- If the supplier contravenes its obligations relating to the permitted hours for An approach to dispute resolution where both parties discuss the matter in dispute between them, with the aim of reaching a settlement through a consensus, compromise or agreement.
-See ADR (alternative dispute resolution); arbitration; conciliation; mediation., disclosure of purpose and identity, or ceasing to negotiate on request, the consumer can terminate the agreement within three months.
+- If the supplier contravenes its obligations relating to the permitted hours for negotiation, disclosure of purpose and identity, or ceasing to negotiate on request, the consumer can terminate the agreement within three months.

 - If the supplier contravenes its obligations relating to informing the consumer of the cooling-off period or the required contents of an unsolicited consumer agreement, the consumer can terminate the agreement within six months.